EshanJayasundara/Sleep-Apnea-and-Pulse-Oximetry/sleep-project/README.md

 ## Python Package for Downloading NARR Datasets, Preprocessing, and Extracting Features from SpO2 Signals

 Package named `sleepdataspo2` is dedicated to download datasets from NSRR and preprocess the SpO2 signal.
-And extract the features described in `https://oximetry-toolbox.readthedocs.io/en/latest/pobm.obm.html`.
+And extract the features described [here](https://static-content.springer.com/esm/art%3A10.1038%2Fs41467-023-40604-3/MediaObjects/41467_2023_40604_MOESM1_ESM.pdf).

 If you need to use the package directly see the section <a href="#requirements">Requirements</a>.